-Display will return to the time of day.
+Display will return to the settings menu.
+After a few seconds, it will return to the time of day.

 Temperature display (F-C)

 The electronic oven control is set to operate in Fahrenheit (°F) at the factory.
 You can change it to operate in Celcius (°C).
 The oven may be programmed for any temperature from 170°F to 550°F (77°C to 287°C).